theecanmole/industry-allocation-emission-units-for-Cyclone-Gabrielle/Readme.md

 ## End the subsidy of 'industry allocation' the subsidized free emission units given to emissions intensive industry

-Every year since 2010, emissions intensive emitters have received a subsidy of millions of free emissions units under the emissions trading scheme ("https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/decisions/")[industrial allocation] rules.
+Every year since 2010, emissions intensive emitters have received a subsidy of millions of free emissions units under the emissions trading scheme [industrial allocation]("https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/decisions/") rules.

 Is it still morally conscionable for the emissions trading scheme to keep giving emitters millions of dollars worth of free emissions units, when the costs of recovery from the climate tragedy Cyclone Gabrielle are going to be billions of dollars?